Department of Computer Science

 CPSC 513: Playing with an SMT Solver

-Please email me your sorting program (in any convenient procedural language, or pseudo-code), your program for generating the CVC3 scripts (preferably in C, C++, Perl, etc. -- basically, anything that will run easily under Linux), your generated CVC3 scripts, and a brief description of what you thought of the assignment.
+Please email me your sorting program (in any convenient procedural language, or pseudo-code), your program for generating the SMT-LIBv2 scripts (preferably in C, C++, Perl, Python, etc. -- basically, anything that will run easily on a CS Department Linux machine), your generated SMT-LIBv2 scripts, and a brief description of what you thought of the assignment.
 (BTW, please send this to me as plain ASCII text.
 Not as a PDF, not as a Word file, etc. And please don't email me the binaries.)

 OK, so what is the assignment?
 The goal of this assignment is to give you an understanding of how to write a symbolic execution engine to verify software with an SMT solver, but to save you (and me) the pain of writing a symbolic execution engine.
 Instead, you will: